CopticScriptorium/NAPS2017/ANNIS-tutorial.md

   * If you want more metadata (such as the names of editors or translators of each document), add them to the "Parameters" box; be sure to use the correct name for the metadata field

 ## <a name="cite"></a>Cite and Link to Your Query

+When researching our corpora for a future publication, please note the date and version number of the documents or corpora while you are conducting your research.
+(This information is in the corpus and document metadata accessed via the information button(s) for each corpus and each document within a corpus.)
+We update our corpora regularly and recommend all citations include the version number and date of the resources used, as described below.
+(If you conducted research in the past and did not note the version and date of the corpus at that time, then please cite the date you accessed the corpus.)

+We have [Citation Guidelines](http://copticscriptorium.org/citation-guidelines.html) with examples for how to cite the project, the project site, individual corpora, and individual documents in your bibliography and footnotes.